xmtp/xmtp-dot-org/docs/client-sdk/javascript/tutorials/build-an-xmtp-hello-world-app.md

 ```bash
 npm install @web3modal/ethereum @web3modal/react wagmi ethers
 ```
-This adds the Web3Modal dependency to your `package.json`.
+This adds the Web3Modal, wagmi, and ethers dependency to your `package.json`.

 ### Create Web3Modal button

-All our code changes will be in `my-app/App.tsx` for ease-of-use
+All our code changes will be made in one file: `my-app/src/App.tsx`.

 For now, strip everything that is in the file and replace with: